Antonkog/android-codelab-master/README.md

 - "Reaching the location" is defined as follows: The user is within 200 meters of the location he initially selected during the memo creation
 - The notification should also contain an icon (the icon choice is up to you)
 - The feature must also work, when the app is running in the background (or possibly not running at all)

+## Issues found:
+- Package structure: data related classes was in repository, that should contain business logic, repository interface, models.
+Also the structure did not gave advantage of reusability, if we decide to separate this project into several modules.
+I prefer feature based structuring, with separate core package, that each of feature can use.
+So divided into create, detail, home, core packages.
+- Versions catalog, according to new best practices libs.versions.toml should be used.
+- Repository class was coupled with DB creation, that is hard to test.
+Also it was global object (singleton) that hides lifecycle concerns (closing DB, multiple processes).
+DI: implemented with Koin (for small project would be enough) Also possible to make with HILT.
+HILT would not gave big gain in speed, but give additional complexity, that i did not wanted.
+- @WorkerThread  inside Repository does not enforce threading at runtime, should be replaced with suspend call.
+Room database operations (insert, update, delete, query) are blocking by default, that can lead to ANR's.
+- ScopeProvider.application makes sense only for background work that must outlive the ViewModel/Activity.
+When you use it from viewmodel can lead to inconsistent state, when user launch operation and then before it completed want to leave the screen.
+Replaced with viewmodel scope.
+- Dispatcher Default should be used for CPU related work not IO (saving in DB).
+- Memo was renamed to MemoEntity, and separate model Memo was created in Domain.
+- Update Memo was overriding previous fields, added default values.